Skip to main content

 Project

 This project will result in the creation of short-term, for-credit, modularized certificates.
 The resulting certificates will be stackable into an associate (AAS) degree, conferred through WSU Tech, and transferrable into bachelor’s degree programs through Wichita State University.
-This project will blend curriculum across three degreed programs – Robotics Technology, Maintenance and Reliability, and Industrial Automation Machine Maintenance – to offer local employers with options to upskill their employees.
+This project will blend curriculum across three degree programs – Robotics Technology, Maintenance and Reliability, and Industrial Automation Machine Maintenance – to offer local employers with options to upskill their employees through stackable robotics credentials.

 Objective

-This project created a program that leveraged stackable credentials resulting in an associate degree with the possibility of transferring into a bachelor’s degree.
+This project created a program that leveraged stackable robotics credentials resulting in an associate degree with the possibility of transferring it into a bachelor’s degree.

 Specifically, the program: